Rodemfr/meteovache_pi/README.md

 ## Download

 Since v1.1, *MeteoVache* switched to *OpenCPN*'s *managed plugin scheme* which allow you to download it directly from *OpenCPN* GUI.
 Just go to the *plugin settings* page and download the master catalog.
-Meteovache should be in if your platform is supported.
+Meteovache should be available there if your platform is supported.

 ## Acknowledgments